bonolo1/taskmanager/README.md

 ## Credit and Contribution <a name="credit_and_contributing"><a>

-This project has been developed by Bonolo.
+This project has been developed by Bonolo Ramasedi.

 ## License <a name="license"><a>